sigsum/ansible/roles/sigsum/README.md

 sigsum
 ======
-An ansible role that deploys Sigsum log servers.
+An ansible role that deploys Sigsum transparency log servers.
 Please note that only a single primary log or a single secondary log can be operated on the same target system.

-Read more about the Sigsum log server software and its configuration [here](https://git.glasklar.is/sigsum/core/log-go/-/tree/main/doc#configuring-and-using-the-log-server-implementation).
+Read more about the Sigsum transparency log server software and its configuration [here](https://git.glasklar.is/sigsum/core/log-go/-/tree/main/doc#configuring-and-using-the-log-server-implementation).

 Requirements